 Find small ways to connect daily

-Moments of physical affection go along way.
-Hugs, kisses on the cheek, and love pats on the bum are easy ways to connect.
-Swap shoulder rubs while watching a family movie, hold hands while taking a walk, sneak into the bedroom during your babies nap time.
+Moments of physical affection go a long way.
+Hugs, kisses on the cheek, and smiles are easy ways to connect.
+Swap shoulder rubs while watching a family movie, hold hands while taking a walk, sneak into the bedroom during your baby's nap time.
 Remember work and housework will always be there.
 But if you don't take care of your marriage, it won't be.
 Make it happen.